Eknath Ranade: Role in Rashtriya Swayamsevak Sangh

-During the 1963–72 period, Ranade is considered to have played an instrumental role in the construction of the Vivekananda Rock Memorial.
+During the 1963–72 period, Ranade served as the organizing secretary for the construction of the Vivekananda Rock Memorial.

 In 1972, Ranade founded the Vivekananda Kendra, centered at Kanyakumari, as a Hindu spiritual organisation based on the principles of "Renunciation and Service".

 The Kendra is a "lay service organization" without a guru or propagation of a "guru culture", though it was influenced by the teachings of Vivekananda.
 It has 206 branches in various parts of India.
 He did not endorse the status of an "avatar-hood" (god incarnate) to Kendra.
 He neither promoted himself nor Vivekananda to the status of worship at the center but promoted the use of Omkara as its guiding principle.
 He believed that by adopting Omkara as guru, all gurus in India would be honoured.
 Ranade became the President of the Vivekananda Kendra in 1978 after serving as its general secretary.

 Vivekananda Memorial and Kendra

 Ranade was the organising secretary of Vivekananda Rock Memorial committee.

 The teachings of Vivekananda deeply influenced Ranade.
 In 1963, during the centenary year of his birth, he published a selection of Vivekananda's writing under the title Rousing Call to Hindu Nation as a personal tribute.
 The same year, Ranade conceived the idea of building a monument in honour of Vivekananda at the mid-sea rock location near Kanyakumari, where Vivekananda had meditated for three days in December 1892.

 After receiving positive responses to the idea from RSS chief M. S. Golwalkar and others, Ranade established the Vivekananda Rock Memorial Organising Committee and became its organizing secretary.
 Various committee branches were established across the country (with Bharatiya Janata Party leader L. K. Advani serving as the organizing secretary of the Delhi branch) to build support and later raise funds for the memorial.

 After the proposal was initially declined by Humayun Kabir, then serving as Minister of Education and Culture, Ranade gained support from over 300 members of the Indian Parliament.
 His efforts ultimately led to the project's approval from then Prime Minister Indira Gandhi.
 Ranade also succeeded in securing the endorsements for the project from various parts of the political and spiritual community, including sections traditionally in opposition to the RSS.

 After the project was approved, Ranade led volunteers to raise funds for the construction of the Vivekananda Rock Memorial from donors across the country and encouraged every citizen to donate at least one rupee, as part of the Jan-Bhagidaari (People's Participation) scheme.